Project Timeline

 Testing and Startup

-Once all of the infrastructure is in place, wiring of the solar farm can occur.
+With all of the infrastructure in place, wiring of the solar farm took place.

 November 2020